 Origin and transition

-In the Taisho period (1912-1926), the taste also changed.
-Until then, they were simply coated with soy sauce and grilled, but the owner of Kamo Mitarashi Chaya, a sweet shop that is still in front of Shimogamo Shrine, came up with the idea of combining soy sauce with brown sugar and glaze thickened with kudzu starch.
-The flavored mitarashi dango became so popular that the term "Mitarashi Dango" now refers to these dango flavored with a sweet soy glaze of sugar and soy sauce.
-Similarly, it has become common to serve 3-4 dumplings on one skewer for easy consumption.
+In the early 20th century, the flavor also changed.
+Until then, they were simply coated with soy sauce and grilled.
+During this time, the owner of "Kamo Mitarashi Chaya," a sweet shop still located in front of Shimogamo Shrine, came up with the idea of combining soy sauce with brown sugar and thickening the glaze with kudzu starch.

-Types of rice flour to use for mitarashi dango
+Types of rice flour used

 Dangoko (だんご粉/団子粉): Rice flour made from a blend of non-glutinous rice and glutinous rice.
 When used to make dango, it has a slightly firm, chewy texture.